awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

 ## PostgreSQL Limitations for IAM Database Authentication<a name="UsingWithRDS.IAMDBAuth.LimitsPostgreSQL"></a>

 When using IAM database authentication with PostgreSQL, note the following limitation:
-+ The maximum number of connections for your database cluster may be limited depending on the cluster type and your workload\.
++ The maximum number of connections per second for your database cluster may be limited depending on the cluster type and your workload\.